-WAC 173-442-100 Emission reduction units.

-- (1) A covered party may use ERUs to meet the compliance obligation in WAC 173-442-200. - (2) ERUs must originate from GHG emission reductions occurring within Washington unless derived from allowances under WAC 173-442-170. - (3) Mandatory retirement of ERUs for compliance. - (a) Ecology must retire an ERU applied to meet a compliance obligation. - (b) The use of an ERU for compliance, as recorded in a compliance report required by WAC 173-442-200 or the registry established in WAC 173-442-230, permanently and irrevocably disqualifies any further use of the unit.
+- WAC 173-442-100 Emission reduction units.
+(1) A covered party may use ERUs to meet the compliance obligation in WAC 173-442-200. - (2) ERUs must originate from GHG emission reductions occurring within Washington unless derived from allowances under 173-442-170. - (3) Mandatory retirement of ERUs for compliance. - (a) Ecology must retire an ERU applied to meet a compliance obli- - (b) The use of an ERU for compliance, as recorded in a compliance report required by WAC 173-442-200 or the registry established in WAC 173-442-230, permanently and irrevocably disqualifies any further use of the unit.

-WAC 173-442-110 Generating emission reduction units.

-ERUs may be generated in the following manner:

-- (1) Actual emissions below GHG emission reduction requirement.
+- WAC 173-442-110 Generating emission reduction units.
+ERUs may be generated in the following manner: - (1) Actual emissions below GHG emission reduction requirement.
 Covered parties (including voluntary parties) may generate an ERU when actual covered GHG emissions, as reported per the requirements of chapter 173-441 WAC for a compliance period, are below the emission reduction requirements for that compliance period.
-The covered party may generate ERUs in an amount equal to the difference between the reported covered GHG emissions and the higher GHG emission reduction requirement. - (2) Emission reduction projects or programs.
-A project or program allowed under WAC 173-442-160 may generate ERUs consistent with WAC 173-442-150. - (3) External emission markets.
+The covered party may generate ERUs in an amount equal to the difference between the reported covered GHG emissions and the higher GHG emission reduction requirement. - (2) Emission reduction projects, programs, or activities.
+A project, program, or activity allowed under WAC 173-442-160 may generate ERUs consistent with WAC 173-442-150. - (3) GHG emission markets external to the state of Washington.
 A covered party may generate ERUs consistent with WAC 173-442-170.

-WAC 173-442-120 Recording emission reduction units.

-- (1) ERUs exist solely as an accounting mechanism and are not property rights. - (2) Each covered party must keep a record for ten years in a manner prescribed by Ecology of any ERUs generated or obtained. - (3) Any ERU generated must be recorded with its vintage year in the registry established in WAC 173-442-230 and the compliance report of the covered party.

-(4) A covered party must report ERUs through the compliance report and accounts maintained in the registry established in WAC 173-442-230.
+- WAC 173-442-120 Recording emission reduction units.
+(1) ERUs exist solely as an accounting mechanism and are not property rights. - (2) Each covered party must keep a record for ten years in a manner prescribed by ecology of any ERUs generated or obtained. - (3) Any ERU generated must be recorded with its vintage year in the registry established in WAC 173-442-230 and the compliance report of the covered party. - (4) A covered party must report ERUs through the compliance report and accounts maintained in the registry established in WAC 173-442-230.

-WAC 173-442-130 Banking emission reduction units.

-- (1) A covered party may bank an ERU for ten years. - (2) Banked ERUs are recorded in the registry established in WAC 173-442-230. - (3) First in, first out provision. - (a) The covered party must withdraw an ERU with the oldest vintage year first. - (b) Within the same vintage year the covered party has the option to select which ERUs to withdraw.
+- WAC 173-442-130 Banking emission reduction units.
+(1) A covered party may bank an ERU for ten years. - (2) Banked ERUs are recorded in the registry established in WAC 173-442-230. - (3) First in, first out provision. - (a) The covered party must withdraw an ERU with the oldest vintage year first. - (b) Within the same vintage year the covered party has the option to select which ERUs to withdraw.

 WAC 173-442-140 Exchanging emission reduction units.
 Covered parties may transfer ERUs under the conditions in this section.

 - (1) Required documentation. - (a) Documentation of an ERU transfer may consist of contractual arrangements, memoranda of understanding, or other similar records with sufficient detail to document the transfer of the ERU from one covered party to another. - (b) The transfer of ERUs occurs between accounts in the registry established in WAC 173-442-230. - (2) Tracking emission reduction units.
-The covered party must document each transfer of an ERU in the compliance report in a format specified by Ecology and in the registry established in WAC 173-442-230. - (3) Role of third parties. - (a) Third parties may only facilitate, broker, or assist covered parties to transfer ERUs recorded in accounts in the registry. - (b) Third parties may not own ERUs.
+The covered party must document each transfer of an ERU in the compliance report in a format specified by ecology and in the registry established in WAC 173-442-230. - (3) Role of third-parties in transactions. - (a) Entities other than covered parties may facilitate, broker, or assist covered parties to transfer ERUs recorded in accounts in the registry, but they may not hold ERUs. - (b) Only covered parties, ecology, and voluntary participants may hold ERUs.